 Though you’ve likely heard of it, it can be hard to understand.

-In simple terms, a Panamanian Foundation is a combination of a trust and an offshore corporation or international business company (IBC).
+In simple terms, a Panama Offshore Foundation is a combination of a trust and an offshore corporation or international business company (IBC).
 It is used to hold assets such as bank accounts, stocks, shares and real estate.

 Foundations don’t have owners, but beneficiaries (you and your heirs).